DevExpress-Examples/How-to-Add-a-Line-Series-to-a-WPF-Histogram-Chart/readme.md

 ![](images/histogram-chart.png)

 1. Create and configure histogram and line series.
-2. Add a `ViewModel`and assign it to the [](xref:System.Windows.FrameworkElement.DataContext) property.
+2. Add a `ViewModel`and assign it to the [DataContext](https://docs.microsoft.com/en-us/dotnet/api/system.windows.frameworkelement.datacontext?view=net-5.0#System_Windows_FrameworkElement_DataContext) property.
-2. Use the [Series.DataSource](https://docs.devexpress.com/WPF/DevExpress.Xpf.Charts.Series.DataSource) property to bind series to an an observable collection from the `ViewModel`.
+2. Use the [Series.DataSource](https://docs.devexpress.com/WPF/DevExpress.Xpf.Charts.Series.DataSource) property to bind series to an observable collection from the `ViewModel`.

 ## Documentation